A New Heart

 “And I have given to you a new heart, and a new spirit I give in your midst, and I have turned aside the heart of stone out of your flesh, and I have given to you a heart of flesh.
 And My Spirit I give in your midst, And I have done this, so that in My statutes you walk, And My judgments you keep, and have done them.”
 Ezekiel 36:26-27 Concordant

-Man’s heart, our carnal mind, will, and emotions, are flesh and cannot please God, as the apostle Paul so clearly states.
+Man’s heart, our carnal mind, will, and emotions, are flesh and therefore can never please God, as the apostle Paul so clearly states.
 The only way to grow up into the Christ is to have the Lord replace our hearts of stone with His own heart—God’s nature and being, while we learn to rest in His work within us.
-We may think that by willing it we can change and there may be a little progress made by our own choices.
-But oh, what labor it is!
-How often God allows us to come right up against our own nature in areas in which we, most clearly, cannot change ourselves.
+God is building His house, His dwelling place, His holy habitation, within His people.

 “What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God, through Jesus Christ our Lord” Romans 7:24-25a

-We can apply rules, plans, laws and traditions to this old flesh, truly desiring to do God’s will, to be like Him, yet we typically do not see lasting change.
-Only as He does His work within us, changing our hearts into His heart of love, peace, and joy, will we shine forth with His life and presence as we live our lives on this earthly plane.
-God sees our hearts and knows all about our inner beings and loves us just the same.
-We can lay down our earthly efforts to change ourselves—and others— and learn to rest in Him.
-He promised:
+We can apply rules, plans, programs, laws and traditions to this old flesh, truly desiring to do God’s will, to be like Him, yet typically we do not see lasting change.
+Only as He does His work within us, changing our hearts into His heart of love, peace, and joy, do we shine forth with His life and presence as we live our lives on this earthly plane.
+God sees our hearts, knows all about our inner beings and loves us just the same.

 “For it is God who works in you to will and to act on behalf of His good purpose.”
 Philippians 2:13 Berean

-That God is in control of the hearts of all humans is illustrated throughout the Bible, where He hardens the hearts of enemies just as he soften the hearts of His own.
+That God is in control of the hearts of all humans is illustrated throughout the bible, where He hardens the hearts of enemies just as he soften the hearts of His own.
 Jesus talked about the divided heart, trying to serve God and earthly things such as money.
 He speaks to us when we say God is in charge of our lives yet live according to what we want, what our desires are.
 And the Lord is clear that this cannot stand:

 “No one can serve two masters: Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and money.”
 Matthew 6:24 Berean

 The heart that God is working within us is pure, repenting of our own ways so that our hearts grow in the righteousness, peace, love, and joy of His kingdom.
 Is this not the way we bring the Kingdom of God to this earth?
 Jesus taught us to pray that His kingdom would come on earth as is it in heaven.
-He did not say to live on this earth by drawing from our own resources—-our flesh, our will, our desires—but to live in His kingdom right here on this earth as His nature, His will become ours.
+He did not say to live on this earth by drawing from our own resources—-our flesh, our will, our desires—but to live in His kingdom right here on this earth as His nature, His will becoming ours.

-We are to tend our own Garden, this life God has given us, by submitting our hearts to His will and His ways.
-We are to guard, through the Holy Sprit, what is within, keeping a pure heart within our vessel as the tabernacle of God, ready for the Master’s use.
+We are to tend our own Garden, this life God has given us, by submission to His will and His ways.
+We learn to worship and praise Him in all things as we guard our hearts through the Holy Spririt.
+We desire most of all to have a pure heart within our vessel as the tabernacle of God, made ready for the Master’s use.
+We learn to care for and guard our heart above all that we treasure and protect, for out of it are the issues of life.

 We must guard and protect the roots and hidden fibers of our beings, our thoughts, our impulses, our desires.
-Can we not see by this that all who would be sons of God must put away everything that is not of God that is hidden and unseen, as zealously as we put away the defects that appear on the outside, which humble us when they are seen by others? “ J. Preston Eby, The Garden of Eden #13
+Everyone who would be sons of God must put away everything that is not of God hidden and unseen, more zealously than the faults appearing on the outside, which may be seen by others.
+These stem from the heart, which only God sees with great clarity, always.
+We are not to become so busy in working for the Lord, so consumed in righting the errors of others, that we neglect our own hearts, wherein dwells the Christ.

-We may become so busy in working for the Lord, so consumed in righting the errors of others, that we neglect our own hearts, wherein dwells the Christ.
 God is more concerned with what we are becoming that what we are saying, doing, or preaching!
-How is the fruit of our own garden doing or is our focus so relentlessly external upon the doing of self and others that our inner garden is neglected?
+How is the fruit of our own garden doing?
+Is our focus so relentlessly external upon the doing that our inner garden is neglected?
+God continually was redirects us to tend to our own gardens.
+This lesson requires life-long learning and is profoundly critical: the garden of our own heart that the Lord has directed me to guard and keep.

 “Above all else, guard your heart, for everything you do flows from it.”
 Proverbs 4:23 NIV